olliw42/mLRS-docu/docs/LUA.md

 3. The Lua script "mLRS.lua" or "mLRS-bw.lua" located in the "lua" folder of the mLRS github repository needs to be copied to the "SCRIPTS/TOOLS" folder of the radio's SD card.
 One can follow the common tutorials for how to do this.

+    - ***Note***: The correct Lua version needs to be selected based on your firmware version:
+        - When using 1.3.04 pre-release, use the Lua scripts found [here.](https://github.com/olliw42/mLRS/tree/v1.3.04-pre-release/lua)
+        - When using 1.3.0 release, use the Lua scripts found [here.](https://github.com/olliw42/mLRS/tree/v1.3-release/lua)

 You should then be able to run the Lua script by going to SYS->TOOLS on the radio, and selecting "mLRS Configurator" or "mLRS-bw".

 ## Usage